Buddhism notes for UPSC

 Philosophical exposition of the dhamma.

-The Buddhist monasteries developed as great learning centers and can be called residential universities.
-Nalanda and Vikramshila in Bihar and Valabhi in Gujarat.
+The Buddhist monasteries developed as great learning centers and can be called residential universities i.e. in Bihar, Nalanda and Vikramshila, and in Gujarat Valabhi.

 From the 1st century A.D the panel images of Gautam Buddha began to be made.